dramamask/password-police-go/README.md

 }
 ```

-## Running the code
+## Developing
-Run the code with `go run .`
 Run the tests with `go test -v ./...`

-## Developing
-Run `go mod tidy` on the command line when using a new third-party package that you haven't used before.
-This imports the package.

 ## TODO
 Implement all the rules